When do Carp Spawn? List of Carp Spawn Time by State

 How do I know when carps is spawning?

 This is easy to spot.
-Carp spawning will generally in be in plain sight.
+Carp spawning will generally be in plain sight.
 They won’t bite any bait near them no matter how good the bait smells or how great of a caster you may be.

 You will either see two carp nearly on top of each other or several males flocking one female carp.